sundarmd/Standalone-Visualizations/ReadMe.md

-# This is a repository for independant Visualizations being generated for various purposes
+# This is a repository for independant Visualizations I've generated for various purposes